 What are the possible risks of being in the study?

-Apart from the known side effects of these treatments (which may include tummy upset, ‘flu-like symptoms, and blood test abnormalities), there is the unlikely possibility of a severe reaction to a study drug.
-Although Tocilizumab has been very rarely associated with liver damage in prolonged use this is not expected to be a problem with the short-term administration in this study.
-Women who are pregnant may be included, however, the effect of some of the treatments on unborn babies is uncertain - although all the treatments have previously been used in pregnancy for other medical conditions without safety concerns being raised.
-If you do receive treatment and are not already pregnant, as a precaution, we advise that you should not get pregnant within 3 months of the completion of the trial treatment(s).
+There is also the unlikely possibility of a severe reaction to any study drug.
 Please ask your hospital doctor if you would like more information.
 Once you have been included in the study, you and your doctors will know which treatment the computer has allocated for you.
 Your doctors will be aware of whether there are any particular side effects that they should look out for.

 Women taking molnupiravir or Paxlovid should not get pregnant while taking the drug or for 4 days afterwards.
 Women using the combined oral contraceptive who receive Paxlovid should use either additional barrier contraception or an alternative effective method until after one complete menstrual cycle after leaving hospital.
 Women who are pregnant may be included, however, the effect of some of the treatments on unborn babies is uncertain.